-- R610.54 A Firm or a Network Firm shall not provide corporate finance services to an Audit Client that involve promoting, dealing in, or underwriting the Audit Client's shares, debt or other financial instruments issued by the Audit Client or providing advice on investment in such shares, debt or other financial instruments. - R610.65 A Firm or a Network Firm shall not provide advice in relation to corporate finance advice-services to an Audit Client where: - (a) tThe effectiveness of such advice depends on a particular accounting treatment or presentation in the Financial Statements on which the Firm will express an Opinion; and: - (a)(b) The Audit Team has reasonable doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework: and - (b) The outcome or consequences of the corporate finance advice will have a material effect on the Financial Statements on which the Firm will express an Opinion.
+- R610.5 A Firm or a Network Firm shall not provide corporate finance services that involve promoting, dealing in, or underwriting the shares, debt or other financial instruments issued by the Audit Client or providing advice on investment in such shares, debt or other financial instruments. - R610.6 A Firm or a Network Firm shall not provide advice in relation to corporate finance services to an Audit Client where: - (a) The effectiveness of such advice depends on a particular accounting treatment or presentation in the Financial Statements on which the Firm will express an Opinion; and - (b) The Audit Team has doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework.

-- 610.73 A13 Examples of actions that might be safeguards to address self-review or advocacy threats created by providing corporate finance services to an Audit Client that is not a Public Interest Entity include: - Using professionals who are not Audit Team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat.
+- 610.7 A1 Examples of actions that might be safeguards to address self-review or advocacy threats created by providing corporate finance services to an Audit Client that is not a Public Interest Entity include: - Using professionals who are not Audit Team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a self-review threat.

-R610.8 A Firm or a Network Firm shall not provide corporate finance services to an Audit

-Client that is a Public Interest Entity if the provision of such services might create a self-review threat.
+R610.8 A Firm or a Network Firm shall not provide corporate finance services to an Audit Client that is a Public Interest Entity if the provision of such services might create a self-review threat.
 (Ref: Para.
 R600.14 and R600.16).

-610.8 A1 An example of an action that might be a safeguard to address advocacy threats created by providing corporate finance services to an Audit Client that is a Public Interest Entity is using professionals who are not Audit Team members to perform the service.
+An example of an action that might be a safeguard to address advocacy threats created by providing corporate finance services to an Audit Client that is a Public Interest Entity is using professionals who are not Audit Team members to perform the service.